Whether to align rests. 0 = Never, 1 = Always, 2 = Auto. Currently not recommended because rests are now positioned to avoid collisions with notes.

 Multiplier for PickupMeasureRepetitionSpacing if there is only one note in the pickup measure.
 This usually needs a lot more space.

-The skyline and bottom-line batch calculation algorithm to use.
+The skyline and bottom-line batch calculation algorithm to use, if UseGeometricSkyBottomLineCalculation is false.
 Note that this can be overridden if AlwaysSetPreferredSkyBottomLineBackendAutomatically is true (which is the default).

 y offset added to avoid collisions of rehearsal marks (e.g. "A" or "Verse") with multiple measure rest numbers.